 - Removal of ceramic and stone is generally not required.
 A good laminate flooring subfloor.
 The floor must be flat within the laminate manufacturers requirements.
 A vapor barrier will likely be required, especially if the tile is over concrete.

 - Carpet that is installed over a cushion will not work as a laminate flooring subfloor.
 Some laminate flooring manufacturers may allow you to install your laminate flooring over a tight, thin, glue down carpet.
-You will need to check with the manufacturer of the laminate flooring product to determine if the glue down carpet will be accepted as a laminate flooring subfloor.
+If you use one that is not thin enough it will feel like you put laminate flooring over area rugs.
+You will also need to check with the manufacturer of the laminate flooring product to determine if the glue down carpet will be accepted as a laminate flooring subfloor.

 While these tips are basic, if you follow these laminated flooring installation tips, you may just save yourself a future laminate floor failure.